• Skip to primary navigation

 • Use a high-quality olive oil.
 Focaccia is a very olive oil-forward bread, so we want to use a good olive oil when making it.

-• How to store: Store in an airtight container at room temperature for up to 4 days.
+• How to store focaccia: Store in an airtight container at room temperature for up to 4 days.
 Because it's made with olive oil, it gets better with age!

 Why do I still need leavening if I use my discard?

-Because it is not active starter (it is literally what is discarded before each feeding), it has no leavening properties.
+Because sourdough discard is not active starter (it is literally what is discarded before each feeding), it has no leavening properties.
 We are simply utilizing it for its tangy and complex flavor.

 How long does sourdough discard last?